antlafarge/jdownloader/README.md

 ## Files permissions issue

-&nbsp;&nbsp;Check your user can read and write the files and the directories you mounted as [volumes](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems).
+Check your user can read and write the directories you mounted as [volumes](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems).
+Read carefully the [Setup guide](https://github.com/antlafarge/jdownloader#docker-compose) and follow the steps.
-&nbsp;&nbsp;Or run the container as root (remove `user` option).
+Or run the container as root (remove `user` option).

 ## Armhf libseccomp2 issue

-&nbsp;&nbsp;If you run the image on an armhf host (linux/arm/v7), you may encounter many command errors (`wait`, `sleep`, `curl`, `date`)
+If you run the image on an armhf host (linux/arm/v7), you may encounter many command errors (`wait`, `sleep`, `curl`, `date`)
-&nbsp;&nbsp;This may be resolved by upgrading the `libseccomp2` library (docker dependency).
+This may be resolved by upgrading the `libseccomp2` library (docker dependency).
-&nbsp;&nbsp;First you should try to upgrade your system by using the usual method.
+First you should try to upgrade your system by using the usual method.
-&nbsp;&nbsp;If this upgrade didn't resolve the problem, add the backports repo for debian buster :
+If this upgrade didn't resolve the problem, add the backports repo for debian buster and update :
 ```
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 04EE7237B7D453EC 648ACFD622F3D138
 echo "deb http://deb.debian.org/debian buster-backports main" | sudo tee -a /etc/apt/sources.list.d/buster-backports.list